DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ### Filter elements within a section box

-You have the ability to use existing or to duplicate 3D View.
-Visualize only filtered elements or all elements within Section Box, with ability to define offset from marked elements.
+You have the ability to use existing 3D view or duplicate it.
+Visualize only filtered elements or all elements within Section Box, with the possibility of defining the displacement of the marked elements.

 ![SheetLink filter elements within a section box](../../assets\images\SheetLink\SH-El-Bx.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>